JetBrains/kotlin-web-site/docs/topics/set-operations.md

 To merge two collections into one, use the [`union()`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.collections/union.html) function.
 It can be used in the infix form `a union b`.
-Note that for ordered collections the order of the operands is important: in the resulting collection, the elements of the first operand go before the elements of the second.
+Note that for ordered collections the order of the operands is important.
+In the resulting collection, the elements of the first operand go before the elements of the second:

-To find an intersection between two collections (elements present in both of them), use [`intersect()`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.collections/intersect.html).
-To find collection elements not present in another collection, use [`subtract()`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.collections/subtract.html).
-Both these functions can be called in the infix form as well, for example, `a intersect b`.

 ```kotlin
 fun main() {